anoochit/flutter-workshop/Note.md

 ---------
 10 Firebase - Firebase Cloud Massaging and notification
 ---------
-11 Firebase - Firebase Cloud Function
+11 Firebase - Firebase Cloud Function (option)
 ---------
-12 Prepare for release for PlayStore and AppStore (optional)
+12 Prepare for release for PlayStore and AppStore (option)
 ---------